cargomail-org/grip/README.md

 ## OAuth 2.0

-Incorporating DNS-Bound Tokens into the Certificate-Bound Access Tokens extension of the OAuth 2.0 authorization protocol (see [RFC 8705](https://www.rfc-editor.org/rfc/rfc8705)) adds more complexity to the identity propagation mechanism.
+Incorporating DNS-Bound Tokens into the Certificate-Bound Access Tokens extension of the OAuth 2.0 authorization protocol (see [RFC 8705](https://www.rfc-editor.org/rfc/rfc8705)) adds more complexity to the identity propagation mechanism, making it quite impractical.
+Therefore, the following complementary flow diagrams are for study purposes only.

 ## 2-Legged Identity Propagation